adeolapure/SparkJob/README.md

 data: data/generated.json

-comman line: ./index_es_bulk.sh generated.json
+command line: ./index_es_bulk.sh generated.json

-SimpleSparkJob.java: A spark job reads in all documents with index "records" and type "human" from es server and prints them to the screen.
+SimpleSparkJob.java: A spark job reads in all documents with index "records" and type "human" from local es server and prints them to the screen.